Understanding Boiler Pressure: The Complete Guide

 High boiler pressure is a slightly more difficult issue to fix on your own, though through some research on our blog beforehand, you may be able to repair it yourself.
 Run through the 2 initial steps again first:

-- Check the pressure gauge to be certain that your boiler pressure is high
+Check the pressure gauge to be certain that your boiler pressure is high

-- Consult your boiler manufacturer manual if you have it
+Consult your boiler manufacturer manual if you have it

-Signs and common causes of high boiler pressure
+Signs of high boiler pressure

 Your boiler pressure is likely to be too high if:

-Common causes of high boiler pressure include:
+Common causes of high boiler pressure

 How to reduce boiler pressure